Employment (Dismissal and Re-employment) (No. 2) Bill

 Description

-The Employment (Dismissal and Re-employment) (No.2) Bill amends the Employment Rights Act 1996.
-It introduces a new section (105A) that defines unfair dismissal as including situations where an employer dismisses an employee with the primary intention of re-employing them on less favourable terms.
-"Terms and conditions" are broadly defined to include pay and other aspects of employment, whether or not they're explicitly in the contract.
+The Employment (Dismissal and Re-employment) (No.2) Bill seeks to add a new section (105A) to the Employment Rights Act 1996.
+This new section will define unfair dismissal to include situations where an employee is dismissed and subsequently re-employed with less favourable terms and conditions.
+"Terms and conditions" are broadly defined to include pay and other aspects of employment, whether or not they are explicitly written into the contract.
+The bill applies to England, Wales, and Scotland and will come into effect 14 days after it receives Royal Assent.

 Government Spending